NJDHTS/NJDHTS/chapter1.md

 ## Numetric Workbooks - Advanced
 >**info**
 >This section of the Crash Analysis Tool is still under development.
-Stay tuned for updates, which will be sent to CAT users via email.
+Stay tuned for updates.

 ###### For more advanced querying options, check out the [Numetric Workbooks \(Advanced\) ](/numetric-workbooks.md)guide.
 Advanced querying allows users to answer questions like the following: